ayaki-sugawara/sonod/README.md

 # Installation

- You can install all libraries using below code.
+ You can install all libraries using the code below.

 ```bash
 pip3 install -r requirement.txt